shrn-sthsh/mmap/README.md

 ## Introduction

-The `mmap` system is a versatile call in Unix-like operating systems which provides allows mapping of files or devices into memory via the kernel.
+The `mmap` system call is a versatile call in Unix-like operating systems which provides allows mapping of files or devices into memory via the kernel.
 The use cases of this system call are various such as inter-process memory sharing, file I/O optimization, user-space device control to name a few.
 These calls have a C-style API that requires intricate knowledge the combinations of the many flags, options, and protocols available.